 Thank you for visiting.

-I help nonprofit leaders with bold and future-oriented projects.
-Through coaching, process design, online facilitation, and research, I can help you answer important questions and move forward in changing times.
+I help nonprofit leaders with bold and compassionate change.
+Through coaching, process design, facilitation, and research, I can help you answer important questions and move forward in uncertain times.

 Most of my work is with the core nonprofit sector and organizations that support the sector (funders, capacity builders, volunteer centres, umbrella organizations, government, educational institutions).